League of Legends - Esports

 Welcome to the Summoner's Rift

-Created by Riot Games in 2009, League of Legends was inspired by Defense of the Ancients, a custom map on another one of their games - Warcraft III, and has since gone on to become arguably the world's biggest esport.
+Created by Riot Games in 2009, League of Legends was inspired by Defence of the Ancients, a custom map on another one of their games - Warcraft III, and has since gone on to become arguably the world's biggest esport.
 The game boasts more than 115 million players, with 50 million of those playing daily, as well as 13 professional tournament leagues running around the world.

 League of Legends sees two teams of five players battling it out to defend their area of the map while attacking their opponents'.
 In battle, each player controls their own champion with each champion having its own unique abilities and styles to how they play.
 To win a game, a team has to destroy their opponent's nexus, a structure each team has in their area of the map.